redox-os/book/src/ci.md

 ## Testing with additional files

-To include files inside redoxer, use `--folder`, which will copying contents into `/root`:
+To include files inside redoxer, use `--folder`, which will copy contents into `/root`:

 ```sh
 redoxer exec --folder . true
 ```

-You can also install more packages with `redoxer pkg`, then add those in different folder other than root:
+You can also install more packages with `redoxer pkg`, then add those in a different folder other than the root:

 ```sh
 REDOXER_SYSROOT=sysroot redoxer pkg curl